mech/Notes/HR/jobline.md

 * Have a web_db for Employer also so that we can track which employer has account already.
 * Eliminate integration database or lessen its use
 * Query visualiser - like "All active CLCT under CP_Main and CP_CC in all active SRID in the following CLID under Amy"
+* Instead of requiring client to select their company if they have multiple companies, why not present all of it.
+* Have data-structure to track verified NRIC, email, mobile phone (for SMS sending), etc.
+* With each SMS being sent, we constantly see if the number is clean or not.
+Cross-associated SMS sent with the client/CA etc.
+* Code Memo.
+Rules, etc. See MaxQDA.
+Code CA's resume?
+Like Medium website comment where you select/highlight chunk of text and mark it or comment on it.

 ## Pub/Sub